DePuy ASR Hip Implant Recall

 - Pain and difficulty while walking

 - Pain when standing from a seated position

 - Pain with weight bearing

 The experienced defect product and product liability lawyers at Zimmerman & Frachtman defend and seek justice for victims of defective medical products.
 If you have experienced complications after being implanted with a Depuy ASR XL Acetabular System implant, you may be able to file a claim for medical bills, lost wages, and other damages.

 Zimmerman & Frachtman law firm are equipped with state-of-the-art technology as well as access to the most highly trained professionals.
 This ensures that all our cases are organized; our presentations are forceful and effective.
 All our cases are meticulously prepared.

-If you or a loved one has been implanted with a recalled DePuy ASR Hip Implant and would like to learn more about your legal rights, please contact us here or call (954) 509-1900 or call toll free at (800) 886-LAWS.
+If you or a loved one has been implanted with a recalled DePuy ASR Hip Implant and would like to learn more about your legal rights, please contact us here or call (954) 509-1900.
 We offer free consultations and charge you only if we win your case.